 - A service charge of $150 for each direction of travel will apply for using the unaccompanied minor service.

-Children 5 to 11 years of age who are not accompanied on an aircraft by a parent, a legal guardian or someone who is at least 18 years of age are considered unaccompanied minors and are subject to certain restrictions.
+- Children younger than 5 years old will only be accepted for travel if they’re accompanied by a parent, legal guardian or someone who is at least 18 years of age or older.

 To help everything run smoothly, we’ve outlined each phase of this journey – from the time you purchase the ticket through the actual day of travel – and have included a checklist and tips.
 We hope that the detailed information below will provide you with peace of mind each time your child travels alone.